jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 ### Avoiding Evolution's Stare

 Despite his name being so attached to it day, evolution wasn't Darwin's idea.
 Others had proposed that species change.
 What Darwin and Alfred Russel Wallace offered, in 1858, was a mechanism: natural selection.
 It faced two obstacles.
 One was time.
 Earth seemed far too young to have produced so many creatures.
 Then radioactivity revealed a planet billions of years old.
 The second was harder.
 Nobody knew how traits were inherited, and the prevailing assumption was wrong: that offspring simply blend their parents.
-Contemporaries asked of Darin, how could any new advantage be selected if mating halves our advantages every generation?
+Contemporaries asked of Darwin, how could any new advantage be selected if mating halves our advantages every generation?

 The gap stayed open for seventy years.
 Naturalists accepted Darwin's claim that species share ancestry within a decade or two.
 But they did not accept natural selection as the mechanism.
 Rivals crowded in: heredity shaped by experience, evolution driven by internal momentum, change arriving in single jumps.
 Historians call this the eclipse of Darwinism.
 When Mendel's pea-plant experiments were rediscovered in 1900, they were thought to cut against Darwin rather than rescue him.
 Wilhelm Johannsen's 1909 terms—genotype for what an organism inherits, phenotype for what it becomes—gave the argument a vocabulary, but not a resolution.